aecsocket/aeronet/README.md

 - [`aeronet_websocket`]: over WebSockets (using TCP)
   - Native + WASM
   - ✅ Complete
+  - Note on examples:

+    This example shows how to set up an encrypted server and client with self-signed certificates.
+    WASM will not work with self-signed certificates - you will need a real certificate signed by an authority that your browser trusts.

 ```sh
 cargo run --example websocket_echo_server -F server